 You may also want to consider additional rewards that can result from international travel with certain credit cards.

-Here are a few cards that are worthy of consideration:
+Here is a card that is worthy of consideration:

 The Bottom Line